haipinglu/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 ```

-The output is verbose so I did not show all.
+The output is verbose so I did not show all (see `Output/COM6012_Lab1_SAMPLE.txt` for the verbose output example).
 We can set the log level easily after `sparkContext` is created but not before (it is a bit complicated).
 I leave two blank lines before printing the result so it is early to see.

 ## 4. Big Data Log Mining with Spark